-Persons holding baccalaureate degrees or higher who wish to enroll in graduate courses or earn a certificate at UW-Green Bay but who do not wish to pursue a graduate degree or participate in the graduate program may enroll as a special student.
+Persons holding baccalaureate degrees or higher who wish to enroll in graduate courses at UW-Green Bay but who do not wish to pursue a graduate degree or participate in the graduate program may enroll as a special student.

 Graduate credit will be awarded provided the student registers in graduate-level courses as a graduate special student and pays graduate fees.
 Credits for which neither graduate fees were paid nor graduate credit awarded cannot be retroactively converted to graduate credits.
-Graduate special students are not eligible for Independent Study, Internships, or Culminating Experiences (e.g. thesis or capstone projects).
+Graduate special students are not eligible for Independent Study or Internships.
 A graduate special student who decides to pursue a UW-Green Bay graduate degree must submit an application form to enter the degree program.
 Often the credits earned as a graduate special student may be applied toward the M.S. degree; however, this is not guaranteed.